gabrielsoltz/metahub/README.md

 ## Associations

-Drilled MetaChecks can connet into the associated resources of the affected resource, for example Security Groups, IAM Roles, IAM Policies, AutoScaling Groups, EBS, etc. and run MetaChecks on them.
+Drilled MetaChecks can connect to the associated resources of the affected resource, for example, Security Groups, IAM Roles, IAM Policies, AutoScaling Groups, EBS, etc., and run MetaChecks on them.

-For example, each time you run a MetaCheck on an EC2 Instance, MetaHub will run the MetaCheck `its_associated_with_security_groups` to understand if the EC2 Instance it's associated with any Security Group.
+For example, each time you run a MetaCheck on an EC2 Instance, MetaHub will run the MetaCheck `its_associated_with_security_groups` to understand if the EC2 Instance is associated with any Security Group.
 If it is, MetaHub will run the MetaCheck drilled into those Security Groups and run all the related Security Group MetaChecks on them:

 ```
 <Affected Resource>